 Now the F3x.

-As you can see from above, with nothing removed, it will squash into a suit case easily, but probably put it into a plastic bag as the fabric can leave waxy stains in some clothing and smells a little "musty", especially when recently re waxed.
-The lid also has a pocket, very secure for small important items and a back pocket big enough for an ipad (again no rain flap or drainage holes, grrrr).
+As you can see from above, with nothing removed, it will squash into a suit case easily, but probably put it into a plastic bag as the fabric can leave waxy stains on some clothing and it smells a little "musty", especially when recently re-waxed.
+The lid also has a pocket like the F2, very secure for small important items and a back pocket big enough for an ipad (again no rain flap or drainage holes, grrrr).
 Note the two lugs for an optional carry handle or waist belt (the F2 has these as well).

 The F3x only has one front clip*, making it easier to access quickly.